Career of Virat Kohli: 20232026: Return to form and title wins

 In the 2024 season, Kohli began slow, scoring only 21 runs against the Chennai Super Kings, in a loss too.
 The next match however, he scored 77 runs against the Punjab Kings, a crucial knock, and he won Man of the Match.
 Kohli continued this type of form throughout the tournament, scoring 2 fifties in the first 4 games.
 In a game against the Rajasthan Royals, Kohli scored 113*, which is his highest score in the IPL.
 However, he did it in 72 balls, which was 12 out of 20 overs.
 Bengaluru lost this match, and was on a 6 game losing streak, before Kohli scored another fifty that helped them win against Sunrisers Hyderabad.
 Kohli scored two more fifties in the next 3 matches, including an impressive 92 off just 47 and the runout of Shashank Singh.
 RCB won the next 2 games to qualify for the playoffs, and after being on a 6 game losing streak, turned around a came back with a 6 game winning streak.
+However, they lost in the eliminator.

+In the 2025 season, Kohli hit a record 8 fifties in wins and ended as the third highest run scorer, as RCB lifted their first title after 18 years.

+Kohli enjoyed another prolific season in IPL 2026, scoring 675 runs and helping Royal Challengers Bengaluru retain the title.
+He finished as the franchise's leading run-scorer and scored an unbeaten 75 in the final against Gujarat Titans.
+Since 2025, RCB has won every single match where Kohli has scored fifty or more runs.